omise/omise-android/README.md

 ## Requirements

 - Public key.
-[Register for an Omise Payments account](https://dashboard.omise.co/signup) to obtain your API keys.
+[Register for an Omise account](https://dashboard.omise.co/signup) to obtain your API keys.
 - Android 5.0+ (API 21) target or higher.
 - Android Studio and Gradle build system.